brunch/coffeelint-brunch/README.md

 [brunch](http://brunch.io).

 ## Usage <a name="usage" href="#usage" title="Link to this section">⚑</a>
-Install the plugin via npm with `npm install --save jshint-brunch`.
+Install the plugin via npm with `npm install --save coffeelint-brunch`.

 Or, do manual install: